microsoft/GSL/docs/headers.md

 `strict_not_null` is the same as [`not_null`](#user-content-H-pointers-not_null) except that the constructors are `explicit`.

-The free function that deduces the target type from the type of the argument and creates an `gsl::strict_not_null` object is `gsl::make_strict_not_null`.
+The free function that deduces the target type from the type of the argument and creates a `gsl::strict_not_null` object is `gsl::make_strict_not_null`.

 ## <a name="H-span" />`<span>`

-This header file exports the class `gsl::span` which is like `std::span` a view over memory.
+This header file exports the class `gsl::span`, a bounds-checked implementation of `std::span`.

 - [`gsl::span`](#user-content-H-span-span)